-Theodore Roosevelt Jr. (October 27, 1858 January 6, 1919), also known as "Teddy"note or "T.R.", was the 26th President of the United States (190109), following William McKinley and preceding William Howard Taft.
-He's known for having been in the cavalry, leading the Rough Riders' charge on San Juan Hill, commissioning the Panama Canal, preserving loads and loads of landnote , and saying "speak softly, but Carry a Big Stick"note (the aircraft carrier USS Theodore Roosevelt is called "the big stick" by its crew).
-Before he became President, he was a governor, historian, adventurer, police chief, cavalryman, cowboy, explorer, hunter, naturalist, Assistant Secretary of the Navy, author of 35 books, conservationist, etc. He was a larger-than-life figure with a bombastic reputation as a total badass.
+Theodore Roosevelt Jr. (October 27, 1858 January 6, 1919), also known as "Teddy"note or "T.R.", was the 26th President of the United States (190109), following William McKinley and preceding William Howard Taft, and the eighth from the Republican Party.
+He is known for, among other things, having fought for his country as a cavalry officer during the Spanish-American War (most famously leading the Rough Riders' charge on San Juan Hill), conserving loads of public land,note commissioning the Panama Canal,note and popularizing the phrase "Speak softly and Carry a Big Stick."note (The aircraft carrier USS Theodore Roosevelt is called "the big stick" by its crew.)
+Prior to becoming President, Roosevelt was a governor, historian, adventurer, cavalryman, police chief, cowboy, hunter, explorer, naturalist, Assistant Secretary of the Navy, author of 35 books, conservationist, etc. He was, in short, a larger-than-life figure with a bombastic personality and a well-earned reputation as a total badass.

-He was a Real Life example of Reassignment Backfire; the Republican Party (specifically, the corrupt political machines that grafted votes from immigrants) became sick of his unbelievably overdressed grandstanding as a Governor of New York and appointed him Vice President, where it was assumed that he'd be powerless note .
-Less than a year later, President McKinley was assassinatednote , making Teddy President, and stirring several comments along the lines of "That damn cowboy is gonna be the president?!"
-Teddy went on to be elected in his own right in 1904 (the first "Accidental President" to do so), won the Nobel Peace Prize (while still in office) for brokering a peace deal between the warring Japanese and Russian Empires (becoming the first American to win a Nobel Prize in anything), sent a US fleet on a nonviolent global cruise (which was more of a global series of parties really) to show the naval strength of the US, then stepped aside at the end of his second term so that William Howard Taft could be elected President.
+He was a Real Life example of Reassignment Backfire; the Republican Party (specifically, the corrupt political machines that grafted votes from immigrants) became sick of his unbelievably overdressed grandstanding as a Governor of New York and appointed him Vice President, where it was assumed that he'd be powerless.note Less than a year later, President McKinley was assassinated,note making Teddy President, and stirring several comments along the lines of "That damn cowboy is gonna be the president?!"
+Teddy went on to be elected in his own right in 1904 (the first "Accidental President" to do so), won the Nobel Peace Prize (while still in office) for brokering a peace deal between the warring Japanese and Russian Empires (becoming the first American to win a Nobel Prize in anything), sent a battleship fleet known as the Great White Fleetnote on a peacetime global cruise (which was more of a global series of parties really) to show the naval strength of the US, then stepped aside at the end of his second term so that William Howard Taft could be elected President.

 Over the next four years, however, Roosevelt grew to dislike Taft and his governing.
 Taft drifted towards the conservative wing of the Republicans, while Teddy was of the liberal, Progressive wing (and yes there were such things as Liberal Republicans and Conservative Democrats at the time; both parties started off as "Big Tent" groups that encompassed people across the political spectrum who simply had common interests before eventually whittling down to one side of the spectrum in the second half of the 20th century).
 Thus, Roosevelt decided to challenge him for the Republican nomination.
 When that didn't work, Roosevelt actually formed his own political party (the Progressive Party, also known by the more badass name of the Bull Moose Party) so that he could run against Taft in the 1912 election.
 This wound up splitting the Republican vote and allowing Democratic candidate Woodrow Wilson to win the election (thus showing why third parties don't last long on the national stage), but Teddy did end up getting more votes than Taft — the second and last time (not counting the spectacularly messed-up election of 1860) that a third-party candidate placed second or higher in a US Presidential election.
 (Abraham Lincoln was elected in 1864 on the Union Party ticket, although that is also kinda messed up.note ) Roosevelt eventually made his peace with the Republican Party and had mended his fences with the party bosses to such an extent that he was their presumptive nominee for the 1920 election, which he almost certainly would have won... had he not died in 1919.
 The Republican nomination eventually went to Warren Harding, who won the 1920 election, died in office, and became remembered for a hugely corrupt administration directly antithetical to Roosevelt's reformist philosophy.
 As for the Bull Moose Party, that somewhat quickly dissolved after their failed election bid; two attempts at trying to revive it would occur in the following decades, but neither got anywhere near half as far as the Teddy-led incarnation did, galvanizing the belief that third party candidates held no real weight in the American political system (this being in spite of the fact that both the Republican and Democratic parties started off as third-party alternatives to a prior binary).

 Teddy was way ahead of his time when it came to a lot of social issues.
 While running for the presidency in 1912, he became the first major presidential nominee to support full suffrage for women, and he had supported equality for women since at least 1880.
-He while also defended three minority groups facing major discrimination during his time: Catholics, Jews, and blacks note and he appointed several men from those groups to federal offices.
+He also defended three minority groups facing major discrimination during his time (Catholics, Jews, and blacks)note and appointed several men from those groups to federal offices.
 Roosevelt nominated the first Jew to the Cabinet, Oscar Straus as Secretary of Commerce and Labor.
 Booker T. Washington, the most important black leader of the time, met with Teddy in the White House in 1901, becoming the first African American invited to dinner at the White House.
 Sadly, the South did not take too kindly to this, and a lot of blacks were attacked by racist whites in the weeks after the dinner.

 However, Roosevelt was very much a product of the racist progressivism of the early 20th century and therefore deeply stuck in his own time on some issues.
 For instance, there was Brownsville affair where a unit of Black soldiers were falsely accused of shooting up Brownsville, Texas: even though the evidence favored their innocence, Roosevelt had them all dishonorably discharged at the racist urging of the Army's Inspector General.
 He was incredibly racist towards Native Americans (but he improved as time went by, if only because he used to hate them so much that any change of opinion was an improvement) and his vocal support of eugenics and the concept of the "White Man's Burden," demonstrated by his imperialistic foreign policy which included a bloody military crushing of resistance in the newly acquired American territory of the Philippines.

-Ironically enough, the other president to have that last name was a Democrat, whereas Teddy was a Republican (they were fifth-cousins, but Franklin's wife Eleanor was actually TR's niece).
+Ironically enough, the other president to share his last name was a Democrat, whereas Teddy was a Republican (they were fifth cousins, and Franklin's wife Eleanor was actually TR's niece).
 Franklin, in fact, went with the Democratic Party in order to avoid being drowned out by his distant cousin's reputation in the Republicans (well, that, and the fact that TR's Oyster Bay branch of the family had long been Republicans, while FDR's Hyde Park branch had long been Democrats).
-Despite being from different parties, both of them were generally liberal in their policies - remember, both parties had strong liberal and conservative wings until at least the 1940s, and the identification of the GOP with the Right and the Dems with the Left wasn't that close to 100% until the Reagan years.
+Despite being from different parties, both of them were generally liberal in their policies; remember, both parties had strong liberal and conservative wings until at least the 1940s, and the identification of the GOP with the Right and the Dems with the Left wasn't that close to 100% until the Reagan years.